rini278/Finals/Project description.md

 As we are learning about data visualization using python matplotlib and pandas libraries, using a large dataset such as CCES election survey would be a good challenge to explore various plotting methods and techniques.
 I have visualized my features of interest using Altair.

 ## Conclusion
-I would like to see how numberical and categorical data are plotted using python libraries and find out interesting outliers if there are any.
+I would like to see how numerical and categorical data are plotted using python libraries and find out interesting outliers if there are any.